postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 warning: false
 ---

 Postman reports are visualizations of your API data that help you get real-time insights on your APIs and the teams using them.
 You can track key API and organization-level metrics to understand the needs of your users.
-These reports provide you granular visibility - helping you understand API usage patterns, performance, SLA adherence, and so on.
+These reports provide you granular visibility - helping you understand API usage patterns, performance, SLA adherence, error rates, and so on.

+**Note:** Your APIs should be in a team workspace in order for you to generate reports.

 You can use Postman API reports to collect and review specific information about APIs or teams under a single view in the Postman web dashboard.
 This section describes the following topics: